How to spot good (and bad) Black Friday offers: Top tips from a consumer expert

 Many of us have been waiting until Black Friday to buy toys, electronics, clothes and more.
 As a consumer journalist, I can tell you it’s the best time of year to score deals on a whole range of products, from Apple tech to vacuum cleaners, provided that you have the right know-how.

-Now that sales from major retailers have launched, I'm here to bring you my top tips to help you make the most of the deals on offer.
+Now that sales from major retailers are well underway, I'm here to bring you my top tips to help you make the most of the deals on offer.
 There’s a fine line between making a genuine saving and spending frivolously – no judgement, we’ve all done it – so it’s worth remembering that when you buy an item that’s on sale, you’re only saving money if you were going to buy it anyway.

 While keeping that general principle in mind, there are lots of ways to come out of the sales season feeling financially savvy, rather than stressed and regretful.
 From working out a good deal from a rubbish one to advice on 'buy now, pay later' schemes, keep scrolling for everything you need to know.
 You can also check out IndyBest's Black Friday guides for all the latest bargains as they drop.